Prepay starter bonus icon

 What is the California exit tax?

-This proposal aims to recoup revenue and prevent capital gains tax avoidance.
+This proposal aimed to recoup revenue and prevent capital gains tax avoidance.
 The federal expatriation tax, detailed on the IRS expatriation page, is a separate consideration that applies to individuals renouncing US citizenship or long-term permanent residency.

 Who is subject to the California exit tax?

-• capital gains from California property sales
+• Rent from California real property

-• income from California-based sources
+• income from a California business/trade/profession.

-To minimize potential tax obligations, consider selling California property before departure, severing business ties within the state, updating your legal documents and residency status, and consulting with a tax professional for personalized strategies
+To minimize potential tax obligations, consider selling California property before departure, severing business ties within the state, updating your legal documents and residency status, and consulting with a tax professional for personalized strategies.

 How much is the California exit tax?